 People they respect

-Anyone who is famous, has pull, is kind of a big deal, investors surely will at least scan the email.
+Anyone who is famous has pull, is kind of a big deal, investors surely will at least scan the email.
 CEOs of big companies should know what is required to make a company work, so if they think Pied Piper is cool, VCs will surely have a look.

 Portfolio company CEOs

-This is possibly they best place for you to go fishing.
+This is possibly the best place for you to go fishing.
 VCs have 5-30 companies and legacy ones too, so that means in aggregate there are a lot of touch points to a partner at a VC for you to hit up.

 This is really a great pool to tap for intros to their investors.
-Founders talk fairly regularly and VCs know good founders are great sources of dealflow generally.
+Founders talk fairly regularly and VCs know good founders are great sources of deal flow generally.
 Furthermore, larger companies will have larger boards and likelihood of senior execs having board visibility.
-You may be able to hit up the VP or marketing or sales (who will get far less requests) for an intro rather than just the CEO/founder.
+You may be able to hit up the VP or marketing or sales (who will get far fewer requests) for an intro rather than just the CEO/founder.
 VCs will check out these second rung intros out but may be prudent depending on the performance of the company and their opinion of the exec making the intro.

 But to focus on founders, there are two categories here on the status axis: